What is the need for qualitative data during new product development?

 We live in a world where phrases like ‘data is the new gold’ and ‘data is king’ are treated like biblical prophecies.
 Generally, people don’t understand the meaning of such vague messianic messages.

 Thus qualitative data analysis in a field like product development doesn’t get as much attention as it should.
 Many foolishly view quantitative and qualitative data as two battling ideas.
-In reality, they are both very important contributors to any serious type of analysis.
+In reality, they are both very important.

 However, it is fair to say the world today is more interested in whatever is quantifiable.
 Take a field like product development.
 Entrepreneurs sell their idea and company to investors based increasingly on hard numbers without appreciating the qualitative aspect of the product they are bringing to market.

 Let’s take an example.
 An entrepreneur decides to open a company of mid-priced ladies handbags in India.
 In order to get investment for handbags, he approaches an investor.
 He pitches his idea by telling the investor this –

 “There are almost half a billion women living in India.
 Our company will target 1% of this population, equaling roughly to 5 million women.
 Even if we manage to reach 1% of this audience (50,000) and manage to sell them handbags marked at an upscale price of Rs.
 2000 on an average, we can make 10 crore rupees”